section-engineering-education/engineering-education/articles/creating-your-first-google-web-story/index.md

 ### What is a Web Story?

-> This is a web-based version of the popular “Stories” format that uses images, audio, videos, texts, and animations to create an engaging short consumable experience.
+> This is a web-based version of the popular "Stories" format that uses images, audio, videos, texts, and animations to create an engaging short consumable experience.

-The web prefix signifies the content is opened to everyone on the web and it is also short-lived or evergreen, depending on how the owner wants it to last.
+The `web` prefix signifies the content is visible to everyone on the internet and it is also short-lived or everpresent, depending on how the owner wants it to last.

 ### Prerequisites

-To get started with Web Stories you’ll need some basic Knowledge of HTML, CSS, and JavaScript or no prior knowledge, a code editor to write the code, and a web browser to preview the code.
+To get started with Web Stories you'll need some basic knowledge of HTML, CSS, and JavaScript, a code editor to write the code, and a web browser to preview the code.

 ### What differentiates a Web Story?

 Compared to conventional social app stories, Web stories are similar in terms of the overall consistent user experience of tapping back and forth to view previous and next stories.
 But some things that differentiate Web stories from social app stories include;

 **Control**
-Contrary to social app stories with Web stories, you're in control of how long the story should be on the Web and not having to worry that your beautifully crafted story would expire after 24 hours.
+Contrary to social apps, Web stories give you more control of how long the story should be on the Web and not having to worry that your beautifully crafted story would expire after 24 hours.
 The publisher hosts Web stories, which means the content, the copyright, and rules depend on the publisher's terms of choice.

 **Earn money**
 In almost all social app stories, creators don't earn when a story has an ad, but this is different for Web stories.
 Creators can earn money for ads on the story pages, as well as brand deals, native advertising, and so on.